 Whenever you are thinking about experimenting with a new advertising medium, you should never abandon other mediums to focus on a new one.
 This is called siloing your marketing channels.
 It takes six to eight touches for a customer to convert.
 If your target customer doesn’t find your brand that many times, you probably won’t get the return on investment you were looking for.
 You should use new mediums in conjunction with your existing marketing efforts.
 Just be sure you have both transactional and brand-building advertising mediums in your marketing mix.

 To add billboards to your marketing mix, start out with a lower advertising budget and work your way up from there.
 If your budget is tight, try lowering your Facebook ad spend (or a different medium’s ad spend) and allocating the remaining budget to billboards.
 You will be surprised at how billboards work to boost your other ad channels!

 It also helps to have similar messaging and creative across channels.
 This is called creating cross-channel campaigns.
 Cross-channel campaigns go back into creating the six to eight touch points it takes for a customer to convert.

 Hopefully by now you’ve come to the conclusion that billboards are right for your business!
-To start reaping all the benefits of billboard advertising, try out one of Blip’s subscription programs.
-You can learn more about our subscription programs here.
+To start reaping all the benefits of billboard advertising, try out one of Blip’s Advertising Plans.
+You can learn more about our Advertising Plans here.